Emmanuel Philibert, Duke of Savoy: Portuguese War of Succession

+Later Reign

 Emmanuel Philibert spent his rule regaining what had been lost in the costly wars with France.
 A skilled political strategist, he took advantage of various squabbles in Europe to slowly regain territory from both the French and the Spanish, including the city of Turin.
 He also purchased two territories.
 Internally, he moved his political capital from Chambéry to Turin and replaced Latin as the official language with French in the Duchy of Savoy and the Duchy of Aosta and with Italian in the Principality of Piedmont and the County of Nice.
 He was attempting to acquire the marquisate of Saluzzo when he died in Turin.
 Later, he was buried in the Chapel of the Holy Shroud of the Turin Cathedral, to which he had moved the Sindone in 1578.